 The practical approach is separating your concerns:

-Think of it like this: the authorization server is your nightclub bouncer: it checks IDs and issues wristbands.
+Think of it like this: the authorization server is your nightclub bouncer: it checks IDs and, as the corresponding authorization server, issues wristbands (access tokens) to authorized clients.
 The MCP server is the venue: it only admits people with the right wristband.

 mcp:exec:functions.weather: Can only call weather function